XCSoar/XCSoar/doc/input_events.rst

    - ``Mode default``
    - Exit weather input mode

 On-screen labels (locations 1, 6--10) mirror these actions.
-RASP pages ignore altitude commands; only the time row is active.
+On RASP pages, UP/DOWN step the forecast layer; EDL pages use them for pressure level.
+RASP ignores altitude auto/manual commands.

 The same ``WeatherOverlay`` arguments can be bound in any mode (for example from ``mode=default``) if you prefer not to use ``mode=weather``.